Mouride Order: Economic influence

-Due to this high proportion of groundnut crop produced by the Mouride, the brotherhood has always seemed to have a large influence in the groundnut market and the economy.
+Due to this high proportion of groundnut crop produced by the Mouride, the brotherhood has always seemed to have a large influence on the groundnut market and the economy.
 Economic involvement is in fact encouraged by the religious leaders to their disciples through the use of ideology that places great value on the production labor which is performed in the service of God.
 Thus the Mourides devoted themselves to prayer and unpaid agricultural labor in service to their religious leaders.
-They cultivated the marabout's fields for a decade, and then returned all land profits earned from the groundnut production.
+They cultivated the marabout's fields for a decade and then returned all land profits earned from the groundnut production.
 After ten years of dedicated work, laborers then received a share of land (large estates were divided up among the laborers).
 They continued to turn a share of their agricultural output over to their spiritual guide, as groundnut production was the community's only means of sustenance.

-The large share of the Mouride's control over the groundnut production has placed them in the center of the nation's economy.
-The government's economic planners in turn have kept the brotherhood in their minds when establishing policies about groundnut production.
-Although the government places an importance on the Mouride cultivators, the disciples do not have efficient ways of cultivating groundnuts, and their techniques are often destructive to the land.
+The large share of the Mourides' control over the groundnut production has placed them at the center of the nation's economy.
+The government's economic planners, in turn, have kept the brotherhood in their minds when establishing policies about groundnut production.
+Although the government places importance on the Mouride cultivators, the disciples do not have efficient ways of cultivating groundnuts, and their techniques are often destructive to the land.
 Rather than looking out for the best use of the land, the Mouride cultivators are more interested in a fast payback.
 The methods used by the marabout have led to a constant depletion of the forests in Senegal and have taken much of the nutrients out of the soil.
 Government agencies have made attempts to help the marabout become more efficient in groundnut production, such as providing incentives for the workers to slow down their production.

-Because of their emphasis on work, the Mouride brotherhood is economically well-established in parts of Africa, especially in Senegal and the Gambia.
-In Senegal, the brotherhood controls significant sections of the nation's economy, for example the transportation sector and the peanut plantations.
-Ordinary followers donate part of their income to the Mouridiya.
+Because of their emphasis on work, the Mouride brotherhood is economically well-established in parts of Africa, especially in Senegal and The Gambia.
+In Senegal, the brotherhood controls significant sections of the nation's economy, for example, the transportation sector and the peanut plantations.
+Ordinary followers donate part of their income to the Mouridiyyah.